Roberto Ribeiro (judge)

 Roberto Alexandre Vieira Ribeiro (李義, born 20 March 1949) is a Hong Kong judge and honorary lecturer in law at the University of Hong Kong.
 He is currently one of the three permanent judges for the Court of Final Appeal in Hong Kong, and is the longest serving judge in that court.

 Early life and education

-Born Roberto Alexandre Vieira Ribeiro, into a Portuguese-descent family in Hong Kong, he received his elementary and secondary education in Hong Kong.
-He studied in La Salle College.
+Born into a Macanese family of Portuguese-descent in Hong Kong in 1949, Roberto Alexandre Vieira Ribeiro received his elementary and secondary education in Hong Kong.
+He studied at La Salle College.

 Upon graduating with honours from the London School of Economics (LL.B.
 1971, LL.M.
 1972), Ribeiro returned to Hong Kong, and joined the faculty of law of the University of Hong Kong as a lecturer in 1972.

 He initially taught in the fields of criminal law and jurisprudence, but later extended his teaching to labour law and civil procedure.

 Legal career

 After seven years of academic life, Ribeiro entered into private practice in 1979, and quickly established himself as an expert in admiralty and maritime law.
 He was a member of Temple Chambers during his time in private practice.
 He was appointed Queen's Counsel in 1990, and is a patron of the Oxford University Commonwealth Law Journal.
 He acted for the British government in the Spycatcher case, and for the Airport Authority during the enquiry into the botched opening of Chek Lap Kok airport in 1998.